Investing in Battery Technology

 - Invest in battery technology through EV battery stocks: by investing in companies that are producers of EV batteries, the investor gets direct exposure to the battery technology needed for the EV industry.

-- Metal mining funds: provides a broad exposure to companies in the mining sector that extract the metals needed for EV battery production.
+- Metal mining funds: provides broad exposure to companies in the mining sector that extract the metals needed for EV battery production.

-- ETFs: there are sector-focused exchange traded funds offering efficient exposure to mining or green tech companies benefiting from the rise in demand for EV batteries.
+- ETFs: there are sector-focused exchange-traded funds offering efficient exposure to mining or green tech companies benefiting from the rise in demand for EV batteries.

 Why make a battery investment with AuAg funds?